dhis2/dhis2-java-client/README.md

 </dependency>
 ```

-You can find `dhis2-java-client` and the available versions in Maven central repository at [mvnrepository.com/artifact/org.hisp/dhis2-java-client](https://mvnrepository.com/artifact/org.hisp/dhis2-java-client).
+You can find `dhis2-java-client` and the available versions in [Maven central repository](https://mvnrepository.com/artifact/org.hisp/dhis2-java-client).

 ## Configuration